An error bound for the slender body approximation of a thin, rigid fiber sedimenting in Stokes flow: Introduction

-In order to compare the classical PDE \eqref{rigid} with the rigid slender body approximation, we introduce an intermediary PDE which we will call the {\it slender body PDE for rigid motion}.
+In order to prove Theorem \ref{rigid_theorem}, we introduce an intermediary PDE which we will call the {\it slender body PDE for rigid motion}.
 The idea follows from the notion of slender body PDE proposed by the authors and D. Spirn in \cite{closed_loop} and \cite{free_ends} as a framework for analyzing the error introduced by the Keller-Rubinow slender body approximation for closed-loop and open-ended fibers, respectively.
 To construct the rigid slender body PDE, we impose that the velocity of the slender body is uniform over each cross section $s$ of the fiber.
 In particular, we approximate $\bx \in \Gamma_\epsilon$ as its $L^2$ projection onto the fiber centerline $\X(s)$, thereby ignoring slight differences in torque across the slender body.
 Note that the slender body geometry is defined in Section \ref{geometry} such that this projection onto the fiber centerline is unique; i.e. the notion of ``fiber cross section" is well-defined.
 We define the slender body PDE for rigid motion as follows:

 and

 Here we have written $dS = \mc{J}_\epsilon(s,\theta)\, d\theta\, ds$, where $\mc{J}_\epsilon$ is the Jacobian factor on the slender body surface, which we parameterize as a tube about $\X(s)$ using surface angle $\theta$ (see Section \ref{geometry} and expression \eqref{jac_fac}).
 We show that for a closed filament, the rigid slender body PDE is in fact close to the classical PDE for rigid motion \cite{galdi1999steady,weinberger1972variational} -- in particular, the variation in torque over any cross section of the slender body is higher order in $\epsilon$. \\